TERMS AND CONDITIONS

 Payment at Time of Service:

-You are responsible for ensuring that payment is made for your account by either cash, Eftpos or credit card payment.
+You are responsible for ensuring that payment is made for your account by either Eftpos or credit card payment or cash or Afterpay.
 If you default on paying your account, interest on overdue invoices shall accrue daily from the date of your treatment.
 This shall be calculated at a rate of 5% per calendar month and such interest shall compound monthly at this rate until any judgement or full payment of invoice is made.
 If you default on any agreed payment plan of any outstanding invoices, The Manse Clinic will be indemnified against any debt including legal costs, which include The Manse Clinic’s and your own solicitor, and any Debt Collection Agency costs.

 Laser / Energy Based Device Procedures: